Ryz0nd/nebulae/README.md

-# Nebulae, a Celestia light node Windows/Mac/Linux(not yet tested) app
+# Nebulae ⚛️ a Celestia light node multi-platform app

 Nebulae is a [Celestia light node](https://docs.celestia.org/nodes/light-node/) for Windows/Mac using Electron.js.